 It is “A TOOTH SAVING PROCEDURE” preferred over Extraction.
-In a healthy tooth the pulp is protected by the outer hard layers.but if the pulp gets infected due to various reasons ,the infected pulp has to be removed, cleaned and filled with biofriendly material to reduce pain and infection.
+In a healthy tooth the pulp is protected by the outer hard layers.
+But if the pulp gets infected due to various reasons ,the infected pulp has to be removed, cleaned and filled with biofriendly material to reduce pain and infection.
 This procedure is called endodontic therapy or ROOT CANAL TREATMENT.

-A tooth is made up of three layers
+A tooth is made up of three layers :

 When the decay/ fracture goes deeper crossing enamel and dentin reaching the pulp, it infects the pulp and may present as severe pain.
-Root canal treatment involves, removing the infected pulp and filling the pulpal space with a inert bio-friendly material.
+Root canal treatment involves, removing the infected pulp and filling the pulpal space with an inert bio-friendly material.

 FIRST STEP: – Removal of caries and access is gained to the pulpal space and root canals.